 - After your Director has approved your final draft, your Second Reader may also suggest changes.
 Allow two weeks for the second reading and your final corrections.
 Never give a draft to your Second Reader without previously consulting with your Thesis Director.

 - Submit the thesis to the English Honors Director by the last day of classes during the semester in which you are enrolled in the thesis course (ENGL 4996) by uploading your thesis to Canvas.
 You must additionally submit your thesis to the electronic Honors Thesis Repository.
 See instructions from the Helen Hardin Honors College here.

 - Theses are typically 30-40 pages; they may be longer, and some (particularly those consisting of poetry) may be shorter.
 Ultimately, the thesis will be of the length appropriate to the subject as proposed by the student and Director and approved by the English Honors Committee.

 - Formatting guidelines for the final thesis draft are provided in the Helen Hardin Honors College Honors Thesis Manual.
 The Department of English does not require a particular method of binding, but we do require consistency in both citation style and formatting throughout the thesis.

-- You must submit a signed Thesis Acceptance Form with your final draft.
+- You must submit a signed Thesis Acceptance Form with your completed thesis.

 - For thesis organization options, see Prospectus Guidelines.